Safeguarding Policy & Procedure

 If you see or suspect abuse of a child or adult at risk you should make Carousel's DSO aware of the problem as soon as possible.
 If the DSO is not available, contact Carousel's Director or Carousel Trustees nominated safeguarding contact.

-Keep a note for your own records of your suspicion and what action you have taken.
+• Keep a note for your own records of your suspicion and what action you have taken.
+Records must be full and accurately kept (see Record Keeping section below) and if for whatever reason this is made difficult alternative arrangements will be made by the Company.

 A disclosure is when somebody shares information that might indicate that themselves or somebody else is experiencing harm or neglect or at risk of harm or neglect.